IT and Library Services

 Can I setup more than one device on the eduroam wireless network?

-Yes, either set up manually or use the geteduroam app to configure your laptop, phone, tablet etc
+Yes, either set up manually or use the geteduroam app to configure your laptop, phone, tablet etc.

 You can download the CAT file for your device from the eduroam website.
-The CAT website will automatically detect the operating system you are using and give you a link to download the appropriate configuration tool.
-Use the 'Choose another installer to download' link to find configurations for alternative operating systems.
+The website will automatically detect your operating system and give you a link to download the configuration tool.

 To connect without the CAT file: